morarupasukaru/devdocs/frontend/JavaScript.md

 JavaScript (JS) is a lightweight, interpreted, or just-in-time compiled programming language with first-class functions and is the scripting language for Web pages.

-* about JavaScript language
-  * versions: ES3 (prior 2000), ES5 (2009),  ES6 or ES2015 (supported by most modern browser), ES7 or ES2106, etc.
+* language versions: ES3 (prior 2000), ES5 (2009),  ES6 or ES2015 (supported by most modern browser), ES7 or ES2106, etc.
-  * using transpiler and/or polyfills are recommended to be able to use features of latest JS version
+  * using [transpiler](https://en.wikipedia.org/wiki/Source-to-source_compiler) and/or [polyfills](https://en.wikipedia.org/wiki/Polyfill_(programming)) are recommended to be able to use features of latest JS version
-  * a polyfill emulate a certain API (e.g. JSON object support)
-  * transpiler like [Babel](https://babeljs.io/) and [Traceur](https://github.com/google/traceur-compiler) transform the
-    code into a targeted JS version to be able to use new language syntaxes (e.g. arrow function) with old browsers
-  * transpiler support also polyfills
 * [declare](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements#declarations)
   variables with [let](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/let) and constants with [const](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/const)